Gobardhan Ash: the quiet master artist

 FORMATION OF THE ART REBEL CENTRE

 At the Governmental School of Art - the former bastion of the Bengal School - the appointment of Atul Bose as a teacher in 1926 marked the beginning of an era of change.
 Bose had just returned from England and encouraged his students who formed the“Art Rebel Centre” in 1933, one of the first organized attempts to counter the Bengal School ideology.
-Among the founders of the group were the painters Abani Sen and Gobardhan Ash who were to join the Calcutta Group ten years later.
+Among the founders of the group was painter Gobardhan Ash who was to join the Calcutta Group ten years later.
 The aesthetics of their works remained within the ambit of academism but they aspired to an art anti‐ sentimental and closer to the art movements of Europe.
 Modernism was re‐emerging from within the academic tradition which was regaining strength in Calcutta, as a rebellion against the diktats of the Bengal School.
 This highlights an important difference between the stories of Indian and European modernism: while Modern Art in Europe was born as a break‐away from the academic genre, it emerged in India within this tradition, as a departure from the revivalist genre.
 In both cases nonetheless, it constituted an overthrowing of the weight of tradition.
 [9]

 In December 1932, Gobardhan left Madras to head back to Calcutta to pursue his career as a full-fledged artist.
 He wrote to Bose about his desire to go abroad, to which he replied by inviting Gobardhan to work with him at his Calcutta studio.
 This was when the formation of two major artist groups came about.
-Gobardhan Ash established the Art Rebel Centre alongside Abani Sen, Annada Dey, and Bhola Chatterjee to create fearless, authentic, and assertive art in its desire to fuel artistic freedom.
+Gobardhan Ash established the Art Rebel Centre alongside Annada Dey, and Bhola Chatterjee to create fearless, authentic, and assertive art in its desire to fuel artistic freedom.

 Our aim is to create an art that is strong, bold, and anti-sentimental, fearless in its desire for new adventures, a powerful advance-guard, which alone can save Art in India now threatened by traditional conservatism and habitual indifference of the public.
 [10]

 The exhibition conducted by the Art Rebel Centre comprised 50 paintings among the four members and 150 submissions.
 The exhibit was held at 49 Dharmatala Street in Calcutta in 1933.
-In the same year, Gobardhan Ash alongside Abani Sen Bimal Dey, Jahar Sen, Ardhendu Chatterjee, and Haridhan Dutta participated in the First Annual Exhibition of the Academy of Fine Arts, founded by Lady Ranu Mukherjee.
+In the same year, Gobardhan Ash alongside Bimal Dey, Jahar Sen, Ardhendu Chatterjee, and Haridhan Dutta participated in the First Annual Exhibition of the Academy of Fine Arts, founded by Lady Ranu Mukherjee.

 Standing from left: Abani Sen, Gobardhan Ash, Bimal Dey, Jahar Sen, Ardhendu Chatterjee, Haridhan Dutta.
 Sitting from left: S.N.
 Dey, Atul Bose, Amiya Basu at AFA’s First Annual Exhibition, Kolkata -1933.